vienvuong/portfolio/content/blog/meta-learning/index.md

 3. Use DAGAN to augment standard classifier in low-data regime, demonstrating significant improvements in the generalization performance on all tasks.
 4. The application of DAGAN in the meta-learning space, achieving SOTA in EMNIST and Omniglot and beating all other general meta-learning models.
 5. Efficient 1-shot augmentation of matching networks.

+## Data Synthesis

+### Dataset distillation (arXiv:1811.10959, 2018)

+**Authors:** T. Wang, J.-Y. Zhu, A. Torralba, and A. Efros

+Dataset distillation aims to synthesize a small number of data points that will, when used as input data, be able to approximate the model trained on the original dataset.
+This paper main focuses on computer vision applications, and the synthesized images are called distilled images.
+The goal here is to "compress" and encode as much data as possible into a few distilled images.

+As opposed to conventional wisdom, Dataset Distillation (DD) proves it is possible to train an image classification model with images from synthetic images from outside the manifold.

+### Image deformation meta-networks for one-shot learning (CVPR, 2019)

+**Authors:** Z. Chen, Y. Fu, Y.-X. Wang, L. Ma, W. Liu, and M. Hebert

+### Learning to simulate (ICLR, 2019)

+**Authors:** N. Ruiz, S. Schulter, and M. Chandraker

+This paper prosposes a RL-based learning method for automatically adjusting the parameters of any (non-differentiable) simulator.
+Traditional methods mostly attempt to hand-craft parameters or adjust only parts of the parameters.
+Their objectives focus on mimicking the real data distribution or randomly generating a large volume of data.
+In contrast, this approach proposes to automatically determine simulation parameters to directly maximize the performance (accuracy) of the main model.
+This boils down to a bi-level optimization problem where the upper-level task is a meta-learner that learns how to generate data to minimize the validation loss, and the lower-level task is the main task model (MTM) that learns to solve the actual task at hand.
+To actually optimize this, the paper uses a policy gradient method to optimize the two objectives.
+A gradient-based optimization is not applicable because the simulator distribution is parameterized by simulator parameters which makes it non-differentiable, and the actual simulation process, e.g. image rendering, is assumed to be non-differentiable.
+Now, the simulator parameters learned are unconstrained continuous variables, which can be used to parameterize a multivariate Gaussian acting as the simulator.

+The simulator performs very well:

+1. On the toy experiment on Gaussian mixtures: While the simulator converged on a different distribution than the real GMM, the learned SVM decision boundary still performs very well on the test data.
+2. On the parameterized traffic simulator: The simulated traffic scene is able to generate different types of intersections, with various car models, road layouts, buildings on the sides, and various weather conditions.
+3. On high-level vision tasks: Learning to Simulate (LTS) outperforms random parameter intialization on both the car counting task and the semantic segmentation tasks on real and simulated data.

+There is a slight problem with this paper, however.
+While the experiments conducted are very intuitive, the experimentation could have been more extensive.
+The problems chosen are great, and the search space is also quite interesting.
+However, LTS was mainly compared against random simulator parameters, and not any SOTA computer vision model without simulated data.
+Simulator performance is compared against the distribution of the validation set, which is a big plus.
+Still, a lack of comparison to other models lessened the impact of this paper.

+### Episodic training for domain generalization (ICCV, 2019)

+**Authors:** D. Li, J. Zhang, Y. Yang, C. Liu, Y.-Z. Song, and T. Hospedales

+### Learning to learn from noisy labeled data (CVPR, 2019)

+**Authors:** J. Li, Y. Wong, Q. Zhao, and M. Kankanhalli

+### Adversarial attacks on graph neural networks via meta learning (ICLR, 2019)

+**Authors:** D. Zügner and S. Günnemann

+Graph neural networks have displayed impressive SOTA results in various tasks (e.g., text classification).
+However, little is known about their robustness.
+This paper studies the problem of learning a better poisoned graph parameters that can maximize the loss of a graph neural network.
+The paper finds that by computing the meta-gradient, the authors are able to solve the bilevel problem underlying training-time attacks.
+As a result, they are able to generate small perturbations in the input data that cause the model not only to perform significantly worse, but also worse than a simple baseline that ignores all relational information.

+Previous works on adversarial attacks on GNNs are generally sparse.
+Dai et al. (2018) consider test-time (evasion) attacks, but not training-time (poisoning) attacks, which this paper addresses.
+A previous paper by the same authors, Zugner et al. (2018) consider both types of attacks, but their algorithm is suited only to targeted attack on single nodes.
+This paper will make sure the attack is able to increase misclassification error globally for every node.

+The paper proposes multiple approaches to calculating the meta-gradients.
+The first is to compute the second-order derivatives over the backpropagation step, essentially treating the graph as a hyperparameter to optimize.
+This approach displays great results.
+However, second-order derivatives are costly to compute, so the authors also propose approximate methods which are shown to be more efficient.
+The attack objective here is a bilevel problem:

+$$
+\underset{\widehat{G} \in \Phi(G)}{\min} \mathcal{L}_{\text{atk}} (f_{\theta^{*}} (\widehat{G}) \\
+\text{ s.t. } \theta^{*} = \underset{\theta}{\argmin} \mathcal{L_{\text{train}}} (f_{\theta} (\widehat{G}))
+$$

+While we are trying to undermine the generalization performance of the GNN, we do not have the validation labels.
+The paper remediates this problem by trying instead to on misclassification rate on the training set: $\mathcal{L_{\text{atk}}} = -\mathcal{L_{\text{train}}}$

+In both cases for meta-gradient computation (direct and approximate), the experimental results on three graph datasets show that the proposed model could improve the misclassification rate of the unlabeled nodes.

+For the meta-gradient to be computed, the proposed attack model assumes the graph structure are accessible to the attackers.
+This is not always true in practice, which might limit the method's applicability.
+The paper does provide a joint study with the graph features on Citseer, and the impact of the combined attack is comparable but lower than the structure attack.
+This ablation is insightful, but it still doesn't address the case where the graph structure is not available to the attacker at all.
+Overall, this paper is very well written and comprehensively considers multiple algorithms to generate the meta-gradients used as the attack vector.